 After nearly eight years of posting on this blog, I have decided it is time for a hiatus.
 I have posted over 340 times, an average of 43 posts a year during this time.
 This does not mean goodbye, rather the posts will be infrequent.

 During the time of regular posting, Sausage Boy has become a man.
 I have judged at the Great NZ Sausage Competition numerous times.
 This has been a great experience, discussing and talking about sausages with butchers and foodies who are at the top of their game.
+I have been interviewed by the press on the art of sausage making.
 My favourite irreverent blog, Rate My Sausage, had a break and now back posting on a semifrequent basis.
 I did seriously think about reviewing a vegetarian sausage, however this never came to pass.
 I cook more vegetarian dishes than I did eight years ago.

 Sausage Boy, is now starting his fourth year of tertiary study, and is showing some amour for a woman in Auckland who he was recently visiting.
 She lives near both Westmere Butchery and Grey Lynn Butchers, but I have it good authority that her proximity to both butcher’s is not the only attraction.